 We all depend on those tall, noisy brown trucks rambling through our neighborhoods to deliver the goods we have ordered.
 In fact, during the Covid pandemic, these deliveries have been a lifesaver for some, allowing them to stay safely at home instead of making risky trips to the store.
 Whether you have ordered basic supplies from Amazon, Target, or Wal-Mart or are waiting on an essential item or special gift, the delivery truck is usually a welcome sound and sight.
 However, these drivers are often pushed to the limit and may take unnecessary risks to complete their routes on time.
 When a delivery truck driver’s reckless actions cause an accident and someone is injured, the driver—and often, their employer—can be held accountable.

-Reckless Delivery Driver Actions That Cause Accidents
+Reckless Delivery Driver Actions That Cause Accidents in New Mexico

 The increase in online shopping and demand for deliveries means that more trucks than ever are circling through residential neighborhoods and downtown areas.
 These drivers are on tight schedules and are often under a great deal of stress.
 This can lead to dangerous driving behaviors that cause catastrophic accidents.
 As you back out of your driveway, walk your dog down the street, or ride your bike to work, you could be injured or killed by a reckless delivery truck driver doing one of the following: